lidofinance/lido-dao/docs/dev-local.md

 ipfs daemon
 ```

-IPFS needed to upload an Aragon Apps like (Finance, Voting, etc...) and Lido apps (Lido, LidoOracle,NOS)
+IPFS is needed to upload an Aragon Apps like (Finance, Voting, etc...) and Lido apps (Lido, LidoOracle,NOS)

 #### Step 3: start hardhat node in different terminal